elast0ny/dynamorio-sys/README.md

 # Usage

-Before building, you must set the `DRIO_BUILD_DIR` environment variable to point to a directory that contains the built DynamoRIO source.

 In order to enable extensions, use their respective names as features for the crate e.g :
 ```toml
 dynamorio-sys = {version = "*", features = ["mgr", "x", "reg", "wrap", "syms"]}